Change-point detection based on weighted two-sample U-statistics: Introduction

 A variety of change-point tests can be derived from this process by taking suitable functionals such as weighted maxima

 where $0\leq \gamma \leq \frac{1}{2}$ is some parameter to be chosen.

-For $\gamma= 0$, one obtains the non-weighted test, which has been widely studied in the literature, starting with Darkhovskh (1976) and Pettitt (1979) , who studied the special case of a Wilcoxon-type test statistic.
-For independent data, the asymptotic distribution under the null hypothesis is the Kolmogorov-Smirnov distribution, which is the distribution of the supremum of a Brownian bridge.
-This was proved for tests based on general U-statistics by Cs\"org\H{o} and Horv\'ath (1988) .
-This also holds under short-range dependence (Dehling, Fried, Garcia and Wendler (2015) ), while under long-range dependence, the limiting distribution is given by the supremum of a linear combination of Hermite processes (see Dehling, Rooch, Wendler (2017) ).
-For $0 < \gamma< \frac{1}{2}$, the limiting distribution under independence is the supremum of the appropriately weighted Brownian bridge, see e.g the seminal monograph by Cs\"org\H{o} and Horv\'ath (1997) .
-The moment conditions for such a limit theorem have been relaxed by Cs\"org\H{o}, Szyszkowicz, Wang (2008) .
-In the present paper, we focus on the extreme case $\gamma=\frac{1}{2}$, and thus we obtain the test statistic
+For $\gamma=0$, we obtain non-weighted tests, which have been widely studied in the literature, starting with Darkhovskh \cite{D:1976} and Pettitt \cite{P:1979}, who studied the special case of a Wilcoxon-type test statistic.
+Cs\"org\H{o} and Horvath \cite{CsH:1988} investigated U-statistics with general kernels, in the case of independent data.
+They could show that the asymptotic distribution under the null hypothesis is the Kolmogorov-Smirnov distribution, which is the distribution of the supremum of a Brownian bridge.
+Dehling, Fried, Garcia and Wendler \cite{DFGW:2015} extended these results to weakly dependent data.
+Under long-range dependence, the limiting distribution is given by the supremum of a linear combination of Hermite processes; see Dehling, Rooch and Taqqu \cite{DRT:2013} for the Wilcoxon test, and Dehling, Rooch and Wendler \cite{DRW:2017} for arbitrary kernels.
+For $0<\gamma<\frac{1}{2}$, the limit distribution under independence is the supremum of the appropriately weighted Brownian bridge, see e.g. the seminal monograph by Cs\"org\H{o} and Horv\'ath \cite{CsH:1997}.
+The moment conditions for such a limit theorem have been relaxed by Cs\"org\H{o}, Szyszkowicz, and Wang \cite{CsSW:2008}.